<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Once you recognize what the other person feels, empathy requires that you feel what are they are feeling.
 That means you need to put yourself in their position.
 But it doesn’t mean you put yourself in their position in the logical sense of the word.
 It isn’t the ability to say: “Yes, I can imagine how you feel.”
 Instead, it is the ability to say: “Yes, I feel what you are feeling.”

-For salespeople, this ability helps create the connection and the foundation of trust.
+For salespeople, this ability helps create the connection and the foundation of trust, which are critical in emotional selling techniques.
 It helps put you on the client’s side of the table with them.

 To develop this skill, literally imagine yourself in the client’s position.
 Imagine how you would feel.
 Unless you easily cry during movies, this is much more difficult than it sounds.
 Try working on this during sales calls, but don’t limit your practice to sales situations.